sg-developer-portal/doc-portal-publisher-guide/get-started.md

 Log in to the developer documentation portal by clicking on `Log in with TechPass`.
 Navigate to `Browse Docs` > `My Docs` and click on the "authorize to GitHub" link.
 You will be directed to your GitHub account and you will have to grant OAuth permissions for the documentation portal to pull the contents of your documentation repository and host it.

-### 3. Publish your documentation on Documentation Portal
+### 3. Publish your documentation on developer documentation portal

 > Make sure you have **pushed** changes made to your documentation files to the master branch on GitHub!

 Once your GitHub repository is linked to the documentation portal, you will be able to publish it from the documentation portal.

 From the top navigation bar, go to `Browse Docs` > `My Docs`.
-You should see the your personal or organisational GitHub accounts that Documentation Portal is connected with.
+You should see the your personal or organisational GitHub accounts that developer documentation portal is connected with.
 Find the GitHub repository containing your documentation and click "Publish".

 ![My Docs page screenshot](assets/my_docs_list_screen.png)